meghorikawa/JtextCorrection/README.md

 # Summary of files

-* **data** contains the model generated predictions, as well as the fine-tuning log from the training.
+* **data** contains the model generated predictions, as well as the fine-tuning log from the fine-tuning.
 * **notebooks** contains copies of the notebooks used on google colab to execute the fine-tuning for both small and base models

 # Citations